ajcvickers/ajcvickers.github.io/_posts/2011-04-03-rejecting-changes-to-entities-in-ef-4-1.md

 }
 ```

-<p>There isn’t a single method to reject changes to all entities, but you can easily find all Modified entities in the context and set the state of each to Unchanged.
+<p>There isn't a single method to reject changes to all entities, but you can easily find all Modified entities in the context and set the state of each to Unchanged.
 For example:</p>

 ``` c#
 foreach (var entry in context.ChangeTracker.Entries()